Slow Cooker Beef Brisket

 For the brisket:

 - 1 (4 to 4 1/2 pound) beef brisket

 - Texas toast or rolls, for serving, optional

 - Red cabbage and scallions or prepared coleslaw, for serving, optional

-Place in a gallon-sized Ziploc bag or in a dish with a cover.
-Refrigerate overnight.
+Place in a gallon-sized zipper-top plastic bag or in a dish with a cover.
+Refrigerate at least 30 minutes or overnight.